Access Editor

 You can also use the Access editor to make a resource publicly accessible.
 To do this, fill in the role public in step 6 above.
 This way, you're effectively creating a new public endpoint for the resource.
 You can access the public endpoint by replacing web with public in the endpoint's URL.

-1. Fill in the public role in the Roles field of the Create Constraint dialog and choose Save.
+publicrole in the Roles field of the Add Constraint dialog, click Add and then Save.